vishvAsa/AgamaH/AryaH/mediterranian/platonism/vishvAsaH/_index.md

 - Soul - "The general idea is that Soul, qua outer activity of Consciousness, looks back at its cause in order to understand itself so as to truly be what it is.
 Gazing thus at the forms and ideas eternally present in Consciousness, it becomes “informed” by them and carries forward, by some manner of benevolent necessity, images of the eternal forms into the lower realm of Being."
 - Nature

+> The full series of hypostases is the One, Being, Life, Intellect, Soul, the last including the World Soul and individual souls, and really includes Nature as well, because this is not really a distinct hypostasis, but simply the embodied activity of souls.
+>
+> In this series, one must also understand that the “higher” hypostases extend their causality further than the “lower”, so that all beings, for example, are also ones, all living things are beings, and all intellects are living beings.
+>
+> -EB

 ### Concomitant inner and outer activities
 - "every activity in the world is in some sense double
   insofar as it possesses both an inner and an outer aspect."